 What others can learn from this

-The case of BME and De Wroeter proves that inclusive working in the fulfillment industry is feasible and profitable.
-For other companies, there are some clear lessons to be learned:
+The case of BME and De Wroeter demonstrates that inclusive employment in the fulfillment industry is both feasible and profitable.
+There are some clear lessons for other companies:

-1. Don't view inclusion as an extra, but as an integral part of your process.
+- Don’t view inclusion as an afterthought, but as an integral part of your process.

-3. Invest in collaboration and communication with your partners to achieve sustainable results.
+- Invest in collaboration and communication with your partners to achieve lasting results.

-4. Focus on talent rather than limitations and match profiles with the right tasks.
+- Focus on talent rather than limitations, and match profiles with the right tasks.

 So...

-Inclusive employment is more than just a nice social story; it is a strategic choice that can lead to better performance, greater stability, and new opportunities.
-By working with a social enterprise such as De Wroeter, BME shows that, as a logistics partner, you can grow both economically and socially.
+Inclusive employment is more than just a feel-good story; it is a strategic choice that can lead to improved performance, greater stability, and new opportunities.
+By partnering with a social enterprise like De Wroeter, BME demonstrates that, as a logistics partner, you can grow both economically and socially.

-Curious to find out how inclusive working can also strengthen your e-fulfillment?
+Wondering how an inclusive approach can also strengthen your e-fulfillment operations?